Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 A nursing diploma or Associate Degree in Nursing from an institution recognized by the Department of Education.

-This leaves 45 credit hours remaining – and you can still transfer in additional qualifying credits.
 As an RN, we know you’re coming to Chamberlain with valuable credits from your previous experiences.
 To maximize on your experiences and education, we are committed to making the transfer process seamless for you.
+View the Transfer Guide to learn more.

 Chamberlain provides you with individualized support throughout your educational journey beginning with the admissions process.
 Your admissions representative will work with you to build a schedule that will work with your life and finances, whether that's one class or three.
 Check out the Net Price Calculator for an estimate of federal and institutional aid.